Skip to main content

 Talking to Oracle Analytics

-Being able to talk, by using natural language, to computers, especially with the advancements in general AI models like ChatGPT, has become very fashionable in the last couple of months.
-Everybody does it.
-It is simple, easy to use and let's be frank, it can be also very useful.
-Something that has been around for a while, remember Siri or Alexa or TV remote controllers, has been lifted to a new level and has wide spread use in business already.
-A bit of a secret is also that Oracle Analytics can use natural language, query and generation.
-Here are some of my findings about NLQ and NLG support in Oracle Analytics .
-Natural Language Querying (NLQ) In Oracle Analytics , NLQ has already been around for a while, at least for some years now.
-I remember those early days when Oracle Day by Day mobile application has been introduced.
-One of the coolest features in Day by Day was actually the ability to ask a question using natural language.
-Something like What is revenue by region a
+Being able to talk to computers using natural language, especially with the recent advancements in general AI models like ChatGPT, has become very popular in the last few months.
+Everyone is doing it.
+It's simple, easy to use, and frankly, it can be very useful.
+What has been around for a while—think Siri, Alexa, or TV remote controllers—has now been taken to a new level and is already widely used in business.
+In Oracle Analytics, Natural Language Recognition has been available for several years.
+I remember the early days when the Oracle Day by Day mobile application was introduced.
+One of the coolest features in Day by Day was the ability to ask questions using natural language.
+For example, What is revenue by region and channel for seniors? would provide an answer in the form of charts, tables, and more.
+This feature is still available today, and you can ask such questions in the Search field located on the Oracle Analytics home page.
+Oracle Analytics then provides the f...